jjloomis/adobe-audition-basic-audio-editing/README.md

 ## Credits

-Written by JJ Loomis
+Created by JJ Loomis

+## Other formats

+PDF, Mobi, and ePub versions of this GitBook are availble here.

+## GitHub

-## Fork the repository
+Fork the repository or contribute content/ fixes here.

 ## License